 - You must be really close to a water source

 However, growing indoors has its benefits too.
 Using the indoor environment to experiment with growing different strains or mixing strains is appropriate and perhaps even necessary.
 However, once this stage has been passed, there is no reason why you should not expose your plant to the outdoor elements.
-This is, after all, where the marijuana plant thrives.
+This is, after all, where the cannabis plant thrives.

 There is nothing to say that an indoor plant is going to be more powerful than an outdoor plant.
 Both have the potential to be terrible plants if they are not looked after well.
-The difference lies in the attention that is paid by the grower, and how much they love growing marijuana!
+The difference lies in the attention that is paid by the grower, and how much they love growing weed!